Homoaromaticity: Criterion for homoaromaticity

 The criterion for aromaticity has evolved as new developments and insights continue to contribute to our understanding of these remarkably stable organic molecules.
 The required characteristics of these molecules has thus remained the subject of some controversy.
 Classically, aromatic compounds were defined as planar molecules that possess a cyclically delocalized system of (4n+2)π electrons, satisfying Huckel's rule.
 Most importantly, these conjugated ring systems are known to exhibit enormous thermochemical stability relative to predictions based on localized resonance structures.
-Succinctly, three important features seem to characterize aromatic compounds:
+Three important features seem to characterize aromatic compounds: